-- (4) the use of portable generators capable of serving multiple facilities equipped with quick-connect systems; - (5) the use of on-site electrical generation or distributed generation facilities; - (6) hardening the electric transmission and distribution system serving the water system; - (7) for existing facilities, the maintenance of direct engine or right angle drives; - (8) any other alternative determined by the executive director to be acceptable. - (d) Each affected utility that supplies, provides, or conveys surface water to wholesale customers shall include in its emergency preparedness plan provisions for the actual installation and maintenance of automatically starting auxiliary generators or distributive generation facilities for each raw water intake pump station, water treatment plant, pump station, and pressure facility necessary to provide water to its wholesale customers.
-This subsection does not apply to raw water services that are unnecessary or otherwise subject to interruption or curtailment during emergencies under a contract. - (e) The affected utility may use the template in Appendix G2 [J] of §290.47 of this title (relating to Appendices) to assist in preparation of the plan.
+- (4) the use of portable generators capable of serving multiple facilities equipped with quick-connect systems; - (5) the use of on-site electrical generation or distributed generation facilities; - (6) hardening the electric transmission and distribution system serving the water system; - (7) for existing facilities, the maintenance of direct engine or right angle drives; or - (8) any other alternative determined by the executive director to be acceptable. - (d) Each affected utility that supplies, provides, or conveys surface water to wholesale customers shall include in its emergency preparedness plan provisions for the actual installation and maintenance of automatically starting auxiliary generators or distributive generation facilities for each raw water intake pump station, water treatment plant, pump station, and pressure facility necessary to provide water to its wholesale customers.
+This subsection does not apply to raw water services that are unnecessary or otherwise subject to interruption or curtailment during emergencies under a contract. - (e) The affected utility may use the template in Appendix G2 of §290.47 of this title (relating to Appendices) to assist in preparation of the plan.

-(f) An emergency generator used as part of an approved emergency preparedness plan must be operated and maintained according to the manufacturer's specifications and the requirements listed in §290,46(m)(8) of this title.

-(g) The executive director may grant a waiver of the requirements of this section to an affected utility if the executive director determines that compliance with this section will cause a significant financial burden on customers of the affected utility.
-The affected utility shall submit financial, managerial, and technical information as requested by the executive director to demonstrate the financial burden.

-(h) An affected utility may adopt and is encouraged to enforce limitations on water use while the utility is providing emergency operations.

-(i) Information provided by an affected utility under this section [subchapter] is confidential and is not subject to disclosure under Texas Government Code, Chapter 552.

-(j) Affected utilities that are existing as of November 1, 2011, shall submit the emergency preparedness plan to the executive director no later than February 1, 2012.]
+- (f) An emergency generator used as part of an approved emergency preparedness plan must be operated and maintained according to the manufacturer's specifications and the requirements listed in §290.46(m)(8) of this title. - (g) The executive director may grant a waiver of the requirements of this section to an affected utility if the executive director determines that compliance with this section will cause a significant financial burden on customers of the affected utility.
+The affected utility shall submit financial, managerial, and technical information as requested by the executive director to demonstrate the financial burden. - (h) An affected utility may adopt and is encouraged to enforce limitations on water use while the utility is providing emergency operations. - (i) Information provided by an affected utility under this section is confidential and is not subject to disclosure under Texas Government Code, Chapter 552. - (j) Affected utilities which are established after December 31, 2012 must have emergency preparedness plans approved and implemented prior to providing water to customers. - (k) An affected utility may file with the executive director a written request for an extension, not to exceed 90 days, of the date by which the affected utility is required under this subchapter to submit the affected utility's emergency preparedness plan or the date the affected utility is required to implement the plan.

-(k) Affected utilities that are existing as of November 1, 2011, shall implement the emergency preparedness plan approved by the executive director no later than June 1, 2012.]

-(i) [(l)] Affected utilities which are established after December 31, 2012 [the effective date of this rule must have emergency preparedness plans approved and implemented prior to providing water to customers.

-(k) [(m)] An affected utility may file with the executive director a written request for an extension, not to exceed 90 days, of the date by which the affected utility is required under this subchapter to submit the affected utility's emergency preparedness plan or the date the affected utility is required to implement the plan.

-(1) [(n)] If an affected utility fails to provide a minimum of 35 pounds per square inch throughout the distribution system during emergency operations as soon as it is safe and practicable following the occurrence of a natural disaster, a revised emergency preparedness plan shall be submitted for review and approval within 180 days of the date normal power is restored.
+(l) If an affected utility fails to provide a minimum of 35 pounds per square inch throughout the distribution system during emergency operations as soon as it is safe and practicable following the occurrence of a natural disaster, a revised emergency preparedness plan shall be submitted for review and approval within 180 days of the date normal power is restored.
 Based on the review of the revised emergency preparedness plan, the executive director may require additional or alternative auxiliary emergency facilities.